Things to do in Brest, Belarus: A travel guide to the Hero City

 Brest travel guide: Beautiful downtown streets.

-I tried to eat at a couple of places while visiting Brest.
-Yes, the city is not exactly a culinary capital, but the food is delicious, as it’s always the case in Belarus.
-If you are a fan of local specialties (like Kletski, the Belarusian dumplings), you will surely find a place to enjoy a meal.
-So, here are the places I can recommend in Brest for dinner or a quick lunch.
+I tried to eat at a couple of places during my visit to Brest.
+Yes, the city is not exactly a culinary capital, but the food is delicious, as it always is in Belarus.
+If you are a fan of local specialties, such as Kletski (Belarusian dumplings), you will surely find a place to enjoy a meal.

 • Svajaki.
-A traditional Belarussian restaurant with homemade food and insanely low prices.
+A traditional Belarusian restaurant with homemade food and insanely low prices.
 A full meal with beer will cost you 8 euros/dollars.
 Try it out: it’s very original and feels genuinely local.
 However, you’ll have to pay cash; they don’t accept credit cards.

-Things to in Brest, Belarus
+The best things to do in Brest, Belarus

 Entering the War Complex Memorial Hero Fortress of Brest